 Alive In America (Giant Records ’95) Rating: B

 Actually, if you must get some sort of "greatest hits" album, I'd recommend getting the first six studio albums and then adding this live album.
 It's not great or anything, but it does document what was their first tour since Countdown To Ecstasy.
-It was also the first Steely Dan album of any kind in 15 years (though they had worked on each others Kamakiriad (Fagen) and 11 Tracks of Whack (Becker) solo albums in the interim), and for a self-professed "studio band" they acquit themselves quite well.
-Most of the songs you'd expect to find are here; "Do It Again," "My Old School," "Rikki Don't Lose That Number," "Dr. Wu," and "Hey Nineteen" are the most notable omissions, while "Book Of Liars" (a Becker solo song), "Third World Man," and "Sign In Stranger" are comparatively weak left field surprises.
-By and large the performances are more than solid; these guys are pros through and through, after all, and they predictably expand most of these songs without getting overly adventurous on the arrangements.
+It was also the first Steely Dan album of any kind in 15 years (though they had worked on each other's solo albums in the interim), and for a self-professed "studio band" they acquit themselves quite well.
+Most of the songs you'd expect to find are here; "Do It Again," "My Old School," "Rikki Don't Lose That Number," "Dr. Wu," and "Hey Nineteen" are the most notable omissions, while "Book Of Liars" (a Becker solo song), "Third World Man," and "Sign In Stranger" are left field surprises.
+By and large the performances are more than solid; these guys are pros through and through, after all, and they predictably expand most of these songs for the stage without getting overly adventurous with the arrangements.
 This strategy wasn't surprising given their long layoff; besides, substituting a sax solo in place of the guitar solo on "Reelin' In The Years" wasn't my idea of an improvement (then again, there's a guitar solo at the end also so perhaps I shouldn't complain too much).
 In addition, the energy isn't always there, as most of these songs are better suited to small clubs than the arenas they inevitably played in (absence does make the heart grow fonder).
-However, there are still some jaw dropping moments (the guitar solo on "Buddhisattva," for example), making Alive In America an enjoyable if inessential complement to their essential studio albums.
+However, there are still some jaw dropping moments (like the guitar solo on "Bodhisattva"), making Alive In America an enjoyable if inessential complement to their essential studio albums.

 Two Against Nature (Giant Records ’00) Rating: B+

 With their much deserved induction into the Rock and Roll Hall of Fame and this well-received comeback album (the first Steely Dan studio album in 20 years, it had a big night at the Grammys), 2000/01 was a great year for Steely Dan.
 It’s ironic that Becker and Fagen likely benefited by the furor created by Eminem’s hateful lyrics, because a close look beyond the classy music here reveals some truly twisted words that flew under the radar.
 For example, “Gaslighting Abbie” is about an arson plot, while “Janie Runaway” and “Cousin Dupree” deal with sleazy older men trying to seduce a homeless girl and cousin, respectively!
 Of course, these tales are matched to light and catchy melodies (and therein lies the band’s brilliance), and other songs such as “Janie Runaway” and “Almost Gothic” likewise have jaunty little melodies.
-The album this one most reminds me of is Donald Fagen’s The Nightfly but with Becker’s acid tongued additions, while a whole new host of session hotshots (there’s rarely less than 10 instruments featured on any one track) fill in for former old reliables like Jeff "Skunk" Baxter, Elliott Randall, Denny Dias, Jeff Porcaro, Steve Gadd, Michael Omartian, and Larry Calton.
+The album this one most reminds me of is Donald Fagen’s The Nightfly but with Becker’s acid tongued additions, while a whole new host of session hotshots (there’s rarely less than 10 instruments featured on any one track) fill in for former old reliables like Jeff "Skunk" Baxter, Elliott Randall, Denny Dias, Jeff Porcaro, Steve Gadd, Michael Omartian, and Larry Carlton (among others).
 Some of these overly sanitized songs could use a little edge musically, but though this wasn’t quite an essential Steely Dan album, it nevertheless was a most welcome comeback.
-Best song: “West of Hollywood,” which is highlighted by Chris Potter’s superb saxophone solo.
+Favorite song: “West of Hollywood,” an 8+ minute epic that’s highlighted by Chris Potter’s superb extended sax solo.